Princess Deokhye: Life in Japan and arranged marriage

 Upon the news of her mother's death in 1929, Deokhye was finally given permission to visit Korea temporarily, in order to attend the funeral.
 However, she was not allowed to wear the proper clothing.

-By the spring of 1930, the Princess' mental health conditions deteriorated due to her hardships for years.
+By the spring of 1930, the Princess's mental health conditions deteriorated due to her hardships for years.
 Upon the onset of a psychological condition (manifested by sleepwalking), she moved to King Yi's Palace, the Tokyo house of her brother, Crown Prince Eun.
 During this period, she often forgot to eat and drink.
 Her physician diagnosed her illness as precocious dementia (today called schizophrenia), but by the following year, her condition seemed to have improved.
 This may be attributed to her traumatic experiences of forced separation from her family and significant duress she experienced under the colonial government.

-In May 1931, the Princess was forced to enter an unwanted marry set-up by Empress Teimei, the consort of Emperor Taishō of Japan.
-The man who willingly chose to marry her was Count Sō Takeyuki (武志; 1908–1985), a Japanese aristocrat.
+In May 1931, the Princess was forced to enter an unwanted marriage set-up by Empress Teimei, the consort of Emperor Taishō of Japan.
+The man who willingly chose to marry her was Count Sō Takeyuki (宗 武志; 1908–1985), a Japanese aristocrat.
 The marriage had in fact been decided in 1930.
 Her brother had protested against it, and it had been postponed because of her condition, but when she recovered, she was immediately given instructions that the wedding was to take place.

 She gave birth to a daughter, Masae (正惠), or Jeonghye in Korea, on 14 August 1932.
 In 1933, Deokhye was again experiencing mental illness, and after this, she spent many years in various mental health clinics.

 With the defeat of Japan in World War II, Korea once again became independent and her husband lost his noble title, as the Japanese peerage was abolished.

 Her daughter, Masae, graduated from Waseda University's Department of Literature and met Suzuki Noboru, whom she married in 1955.
 Her son-in-law would eventually take on her husband's last name as the heir to the family.

 In 1955, Takeyuki eventually divorced the Princess and later remarried to a Japanese woman named Yoshie Katsumura with whom he had three children.

 Having suffered an unhappy marriage, Deokhye's grief was compounded by the loss of her only daughter, who disappeared on 26 August 1956 in Yamanashi-ken, reportedly committing suicide due to the stress of her parents' divorce.
 Her daughter's suicide note was found in the mountains.
 As a result, Deokhye's condition deteriorated at a slow yet considerable pace.